danielminter8/danielminter8/README.md

 ### Hi there👋

-I'm Daniel, a full stack developer.
+I'm Daniel, a software engineer.

 <!-- I am passionate about good design and software. -->
 <br/>